Murder of Elizabeth Chantrelle

-Eugène Marie Chantrelle murdered his wife and former pupil Elizabeth Chantrelle (née Dyer) on 2 January 1868, and was convicted for his crimes and hanged at Calton Prison in Edinburgh, Scotland.
-The trial is claimed to have inspired Robert Louis Stevenson to write a story Strange Case of Dr Jekyll and Mr Hyde in which the socially-respectable character Henry Jekyll has a violent and monstrous alter-ego named Edward Hyde.
+Eugène Marie Chantrelle murdered his wife and former pupil Elizabeth Chantrelle (née Dyer) on 2 January 1878, and was convicted for his crimes and hanged at Calton Prison in Edinburgh, Scotland.
+The trial is claimed to have inspired Robert Louis Stevenson to write the story Strange Case of Dr Jekyll and Mr Hyde in which the socially respectable character Henry Jekyll has a violent and monstrous alter-ego named Edward Hyde.
 Stevenson met Eugène Chantrelle, the basis for Jekyll/Hyde, at the home of Victor Richon (Stevenson's old French master).

 Background

-Eugène Chantrelle was born 1834 in Nantes and by 1878 was a French teacher who lived in Edinburgh and taught at the private Newington Academy.
-He began a relationship with a pupil, Elizabeth Dyer (born 1863, 15 years old at the time).
-They married when she was 16 years old, moved in together at 81a George Street, and Elizabeth gave birth to their first child 2 months after they were married.
+Eugène Chantrelle was born 1834 in Nantes and by 1868 was a French teacher who lived in Edinburgh and taught at the private Newington Academy.
+He began a relationship with a pupil, Elizabeth Dyer (born 1851, 15 years old at the time).
+They married when she was age 16, moved in together at 81a George Street, and Elizabeth gave birth to their first child 2 months after they were married.